United States aid to Sudan: Governing justly and democratically

 USAID supports the CPA's core political processes.
 It strengthens the systems to meet the needs of citizens and government, as well as developing governmental priorities at multiple levels.
 In southern Sudan and three other areas, USAID assists with governmental transparency and increasing incomes.
 It also support elections, consultations, and referendums.
 A major goal is to promote participation in the civic process, consensus building, and international observation.

 Investing in people

 USAID focuses on health by supporting mother and child health services and reducing the impact of HIV/AIDS, malaria, tuberculosis, and other infectious diseases.
 It supports training medical officers to increase access to health care and immunizations.
 To support education, it trains teachers, improves schools, and encourages parent participation in education.
 USAID also promotes education for girls.

 Economic growth

-By improving infrastructure and connections from isolated communities, USAID creates a more favorable environment for market development.
+By improving infrastructure and connections from isolated communities such as Loun-Ariik, USAID creates a more favorable environment for market development.
 Improved land management for areas rich in biodiversity is also a focus.